slin96/master-thesis/experiments/README.md

 # Experiments

-- The experiments are structured in three usecases
+- The experiments are structured in workflows
-    - u1, u2, 3
+    - basic-workflow, ... (to be added)
 - We implement three different approaches
     - baseline, advanced1, advanced2
 - Our experiments can be run with five different models